jleeuwes/komputiloj/serviloj.md

 - `live` holds a subvolume per app/service, holding persistent data for day-to-day use
 	- `live/komputiloj` holds data pertaining to komputiloj as a whole.
-	  At the moment only the NixOps state file is kept here, but we could also use it, for instance, for logs that we want to really keep.
+	  We could use it, for instance, for logs that we want to really keep.
 - `work` holds temporary data.
   Put stuff here instead of in e.g. `/tmp` to make sure it is not stored unencrypted.